| Untitled, 2026, oil on aluminium, 20 x 15 cm |

 After the exhibition opening a walk took place (with a small group of interested people) through the nearby forest, illuminated by the local glow worms.

+Photographed by Justin Spiers.
 View detail shots of works via hyperlinked titles under images.
-Photographed by Justin Spiers.
-Documentation by the artist + Plants as arranged by Miss Reid Floral Studio whose space is shared with Favour.
+Documentation in variable light by the artist here.

 Elbow-room in the universe